Young adult literature

-Young adult literature (YA) is typically written for readers aged 12 to 18 and includes most of the themes found in adult fiction, such as family dysfunction, substance abuse, alcoholism, and sexuality.
+Young adult literature (YA) is literature written for readers aged 12 to 18.
+It may include themes found in adult fiction, such as family dysfunction, substance abuse, alcoholism, and sexuality.

 The earliest known use of term young adult occurred in 1942.
-Prior to the 1930s teenagers, adolescents and young adults were still considered children in society.
-After teenagers were recognized as a distinct social group, librarians developed the category of young adult literature to help bridge the gap between children's literature and adult literature.
+Librarians developed the category of young adult literature to help bridge the gap between children's literature and adult literature.
 According to a study conducted in 2023, 55% of young adult literature consumers were over 18 years of age.
 78% of adult consumers purchased with the intent to read themselves.
 Of these adult buyers, 51% were between ages 30 and 44.
 This highlights the fact that readers of young adult literature are often adults.

 Definitions

-Author and academic Michael Cart states that the term young adult literature "first found common usage in the late 1960s, in reference to realistic fiction that was set in the real (as opposed to imagined), contemporary world and addressed problems, issues, and life circumstances of interest to young readers aged approximately 12–18".
+According to author and academic Michael Cart, the term young adult literature "first found common usage in the late 1960s, in reference to realistic fiction that was set in the real (as opposed to imagined), contemporary world and addressed problems, issues, and life circumstances of interest to young readers aged approximately 12–18".
 However, "The term 'young adult literature' is inherently amorphous, for its constituent terms 'young adult' and 'literature' are dynamic, changing as culture and society — which provide their context — change", and "even those who study and teach it have not reached a consensus on a definition".

-Victor Malo-Juvera, Crag Hill, in "The Young Adult Canon: A Literary Solar System" note that in 2019 there was no consensus on a definition of young adult literature and list a number of definitions, including:
+Victor Malo-Juvera and Crag Hill, in "The Young Adult Canon: A Literary Solar System", note that in 2019 there was no consensus on the definition of young adult literature and list a number of definitions, including: